tkuester/taky/README.md

  * Supports multiple ATAK clients simultaneously!
 You can see them on the map!
  * SSL support with optional client keys!
  * Some design consideration for XML security!
- * Actually somewhat decent CoT routing uses Marti for other items.
-If unspecified, packets are considered broadcast.
+ * Actually somewhat decent CoT routing, with Marti support!
  * A hacked up XML parser written by someone who barely understands XML!
  * Advanced Pythonic implementation of CoT model, with only 5 hours of combined industry experience in implementing CoT technology!